zkat/memento-mori/doc/memento-mori.md

   * `trap-exits-p` -- If true, the new actor will immediately begin trapping remote exit signals.
   * `name` -- A symbol to use to globally register the new actor.
+  * `initial-bindings` -- An alist of `(symbol . value)` to use as the initial dynamic variable bindings for the new actor.
   * `debugp` -- If true, `invoke-debugger` will be called on unhandled errors.
 The `debugp` option will be inherited by any actors created by the new actor, and any actors those actors create (and `:debugp nil`